Skip to main content

 Slack Plugin

-Slack workspace integration enabling bot interactions with persistent per-user agent instances.
+Slack workspace integration enabling bot interactions with persistent per-user agent instances and comprehensive command handling.

 Overview

 The @tokenring-ai/slack package integrates Slack with TokenRing agents, enabling bot interactions within your workspace.
-Each Slack user gets their own persistent agent instance that maintains conversation history, providing personalized AI assistance through direct messages, mentions, and slash commands.
+Each Slack user gets their own persistent agent instance that maintains conversation history, providing personalized AI assistance through direct messages, @mentions, and slash commands.
+The plugin handles message routing, event processing, and maintains per-user agent sessions.

 Key Features